LuigiBrosNin/UNI/Master first year/Decision making with constraint programming.md

 		- conjunction of among constraints
 		- $C_i:$ among$([X_i, X_i+1, …, X_i+q-1], s, l, u)\  for 1 ≤ i ≤ k-q+1$ (weaker)
 - ==dedicated ad-hoc algorithm== -> Decomposition may not always provide an efficient propagation (eg. many checks to do)
-	- Incremental computation can improve efficiency
+	- Incremental computation can improve efficiency:
 		- propagation algs are called multiple times, we don't want to re compute everything each time
 		- cache results at first call
 		- exploit cached data on next invoke